becodeorg/free2code/0.GENERAL/Internet.md

 ![internet schema](assets/internet-schema-2.png)

-To solve this problem, each computer on a network is connected to a special tiny computer called a router.
-This router has only one job: like a signaler at a railway station, it makes sure that a message sent from a given computer arrives at the right destination computer.
+To solve this problem, each computer on a network is connected to a special tiny computer called a **router**.
+This router has only one job: it makes sure that a message sent from a given computer arrives at the right destination computer.
 To send a message to computer B, computer A must send the message to the router, which in turn forwards the message to computer B and makes sure the message is not delivered to computer C.

 Once we add a router to the system, our network of 10 computers only requires 10 cables: a single plug for each computer and a router with 10 plugs.